The Fee Is Free Unless You Win.

 If you are the victim of criminal history discrimination in the workplace, you deserve to stand up for your rights.
 You need an attorney who understands the law and believes in justice.
 You deserve a discrimination lawyer who will fight with you for your right to work in all situations.
 The discrimination lawyers at the Derek Smith Law Group can help ensure you have a right to work, despite your criminal history.

 Your criminal history is a record of your arrests, acquittals, and convictions.
 Employers have often used these records to deny a job applicant an interview.
 They also get used as an excuse to fire employees.
 Employers may claim the arrest shows an employee violated company policies.
+Using criminal history records to eliminate candidates from employment positions has led to discrimination based on race and national origin.

+The elimination targeted people of a certain race or ethnicity as a matter of circumstance.
 As a result, many states enacted laws to eliminate criminal history information as part of the hiring process.
 These laws are known as “ban the box” laws.
 Employers cannot ask about arrests or convictions during the application process.
 In some states, they are prohibited prior to being given a conditional offer of employment.

 The Fair Credit Reporting Act (FCRA) requires employers to follow specific guidelines when using a third party to conduct an employment background check.
 One such guideline addresses when a negative criminal history record surfaces.
 Before an employer can make an employment decision, the employer must:

 The FCRA also prohibits employers from using arrests without convictions that occurred over seven years ago.
 It also prohibits employers from using expunged or sealed records in any part of the hiring process.
+These guidelines help to eliminate using incorrect criminal history records for employment decisions.

 The EEOC set guidelines regarding the use of criminal histories because using them in hiring and employment decisions may violate Title VII of the Civil Rights Act.
 As a result, employers cannot create a blanket criminal history record policy.
 A blanket policy of denying employment and firing any employee with a criminal history, such as an arrest or conviction, may unfairly target African American and Hispanic employees.
 Therefore, these guidelines help to limit the use of criminal records to discriminate against employees within a protected class.